Edgenius/PlatoDocSite/content/pdf-form-builder/fields-properties/_index.md

 +++
 title = "Field Properties"
 weight = 3
+description = "Field properties in PDF form builder is used to manage field behaviour in your web form and PDF"
 +++

 In form builder, when the mouse is over a form field in the left panel, you can press that field type link to open its properties popup.